Himashi01/Himashi01/README.md

 🚀 Code tinkerer • ☕ Coffee-powered learner • 🎨 Occasional design enjoyer<br>

-I’m a developer from 🇱🇰 who loves building cool things, breaking them, and then fixing them again (with slightly fewer bugs each time 😄).<br>
+I’m a developer from Sri Lanka who loves building cool things, breaking them, and then fixing them again (with slightly fewer bugs each time 😄).<br>
 💻 Currently crafting projects with Java, JavaScript & anything that sparks curiosity.<br>
 🌱 On a mission to level up one commit at a time.<br>
 ✨ Big fan of clean UI, simple logic, and creative chaos.<br>